iotaledger/iota.py/docs/transfers.rst

 In PyOTA, use :py:meth:`~Iota.broadcast_and_store` to achieve this.

-Observe the bird-eye view of the Tangle depicted at the last step of the process.
-Our transactions are part of the Tangle, reference each other and the two tips.
+Observe the bird's-eye view of the Tangle depicted at the last step of the process.
+Our transactions are part of the Tangle, referencing each other and the two tips.
 Newer transactions may reference our transactions as branch or trunk.